bpoteryko/Projects/README.md

 - [x] Roomba
 - [x] Drone imaging projects
 - [ ] SAR UAV
-- 253 Robot
+- [ ] 253 Robot

 ## Hallway-Navigating Roomba

 In Fall 2017, as a project for a robotics course, I worked with two others on modifying a Roomba iCreate development platform to navigate its way down a hallway, using only a camera and onboard image-processing software.

 To do this, we utilized a Raspberry Pi 2 running Python code to analyse an image of the hallway ahead of it, pick out the lines formed by the intersection of the hallway and the walls, then find the vanishing point of the hallway.
 From this, the robot could navigate itself down the hallway without a need for bump sensors and other methods of navigation.

-A video of it in action is below.
+A video of it in action is shown below.
+The robot is running entirely off of the Raspberry Pi; the laptop shown is solely providing power to the setup..

 <center>
 <video width="650" height="366" controls preload>